Enlace Patrocinado

 Nations interested in wind energy are trying to "own" the resource.

-Wind ownership is available.
+Enlace Patrocinado Wind ownership is available.
 As an unpaid intern at an energy company in England, Emilia Groupp spent two years creating wind maps for renewable energy development.
-Colleagues told Groupp to ignore the wind blowing across British borders, saying things like, “Oh, we don’t want French wind,” recalled Groupp, an energy anthropologist at Stanford University.
-The … Read more
+Colleagues told Groupp to ignore the wind blowing across British borders, saying things like, “Oh, we don’t want French wind,” recalled Groupp, an energy anthropologist at Stanford … Read more